 Some people react with disbelief when told that Arizona is blessed with 128 lakes and seven major rivers.
 So endowed, the desert beckons outdoor enthusiasts to swim, hike, raft, ski, and fish, especially during spring.
 The same snow melts that water the plants guarantee that these bodies of water come alive.
 In springtime, waterfalls gush, lakes fill, and rivers rise.

 In fact, there are over 15 waterfalls in the state; many are in the Havasu region, in particular, the spectacular Havasu Falls.
+You must also see the Grand Falls (also known as Chocolate Falls) in the Flagstaff area.
+She puts on quite a show in spring.
 Close to where we live, the usually dry one on the Waterfall Drive of the White Tank Mountain Regional Park finally gushes after the rains in February and March.

 And because the lakes are full, we enjoy the two “steamboats” that ply the two gorgeous lakes all day — the Dolly Steamboat on Canyon Lake and the Desert Belle on Saguaro Lake — offering lunches, cocktails, and dinners on tour.
 The many beaches come alive around these lakes, especially the great Lake Havasu where the UK’s London Bridge was reconstructed; Apache Lake, which offers motel rooms from where you can literally step on the beaches; and the wonderful playground that Lake Powell has become.